About the Global Village Tutoring Program

 - Provide a safe and accepting environment for students to receive assistance in their classes.

 - Assist students in learning both with classroom material and outside the classroom.

 - Allow peers tutors to gain experience in assisting fellow students in various subjects.

-All departments in Student Development have collaborated to offer tutors College Reading and Learning Association certification.
+All departments in Student Development have collaborated to offer tutors College Reading and Learning Association type trainings.
+Our department is currently undergoing the application process of CRLA certification.
 This program is recognized all over the United States and most universities have a CRLA certified program.
 This program offers three levels of certification for tutors.